sampreet-chawla/cineprime-frontend/README.md

 Deployed: [![Netlify Status](https://api.netlify.com/api/v1/badges/d857d1dc-2f49-4d31-a1c1-5f251145f0a9/deploy-status)](https://app.netlify.com/sites/cineprime/deploys)

 ## cineprime-frontend
 cineprime-frontend is a "cineprime" web applications's  frontend repo - A mern-group-lab project as Unit3 lab assignment.
-It will be built in React, SASS and HTML.
+It is built in React, SASS and HTML.
-The frontend app will communicate with the back-end API RESTfully to Create, Read, Update, and Destroy resources (using either fetch or axios).
-The frontend will also be responsive and work on mobile phones, tablets, and desktops
+The frontend app communicates with the back-end API RESTfully to Create, Read, Update, and Destroy resources (using either fetch or axios).
+The frontend is responsive and works on mobile phones, tablets, and desktops

 Squad-Lead: Alex Merced